RahulRR-10/Gallery-Test/README.md

 ### Add Photos for Processing

-1. Place your photos in the `backend/sample_photos/` directory
+1. Place your photos in the `backend/sample_photos/` directory (ensure they contain EXIF data)
 2. The auto-indexing system will automatically:
    - Detect new photos
    - Extract faces and generate embeddings